-When young teacher Ondřej Šmíd returns to his home town to celebrate his grandfather’s eightieth birthday, he expects to find his parents’ apartment a sleepy, peaceful idyll.
-Instead he is confronted by secrets, concealed grievances and long-held memories that resist oblivion.
+When a young teacher returns to his home town to celebrate his grandfather’s eightieth birthday, he is confronted by secrets, concealed grievances and long-held memories.

 Rubik’s Cube takes the reader to 2011 and also to the end of the war, to the woodlands of western Bohemia, the Zemplínská Šírava reservoir in eastern Slovakia and, above all, to the streets of Plzeň (Pilsen) — the “most American city in Europe”, which made a stand against the authorities following the currency reform of the early 1950s.

 About the author

 Vratislav Maňák (b.
 1988), author of two books of fiction for adults and three books for children; he won the Jiří Orten Prize for his debut work of fiction, the short stories Polythene Clothes (Šaty z igelitu, 2011); he works for Czech Television and teaches Journalism at Charles University.